Predictez/Orbona/README.md

 2. <b> Stability and predictability: </b> Orbona  will provide a stable and predictable source of demand for NFTs, helping to mitigate the risks of speculation and volatility in the NFT market.
 3. <b> Support for NFT artists:</b> By providing a reliable source of demand for NFTs, the Orbona token will help to support NFT artists and creatives, enabling them to monetize their work more effectively and providing financial stability and security.
 4.  <b> Increased liquidity:</b> The presence of a buyer of last resort will increase the liquidity of the NFT market, making it easier for NFTs to be bought and sold on the open market.

+So the Buyer of last resort functionality will set a minimum price in Orbona token and creators and collectors can swap any of their NFT for the set price.

 ### NFT Tipping